 Asset-based carriers are logistics companies that own and manage the physical assets used for transporting freight.
 These assets can include trucks, ships, planes, warehouses, and other infrastructure.
 One of the primary goals of asset-based carriers is to increase the overall efficiency of their supply chain operations.
 By owning the assets they use, these carriers have more control over the transportation process, allowing them to optimize routes, reduce transit times, and minimize delays.
 Additionally, asset-based carriers strive to improve communication with customers, ensuring that they have up-to-date information on shipment status and providing proactive support when issues arise.
 Reducing both soft costs (such as resource allocation and decision-making) and hard costs (including freight claims and accounting) is another important objective for asset-based carriers.
 They aim to streamline processes and minimize inefficiencies to provide cost-effective transportation solutions for their clients.
 Moreover, asset-based carriers prioritize risk mitigation and error reduction, focusing on improving on-time delivery and preventing disruptions in the supply chain.

-On the other hand, non-asset based carriers operate by leveraging existing transportation networks through contractual agreements with other service providers.
-They do not own the physical assets used for transportation but instead provide logistics and supply chain management functions by coordinating and orchestrating the movement of goods.
-The primary goal of non-asset based carriers is to optimize the coordination and synchronization of transportation services.
+On the other hand, non-asset-based carriers, which do not own their own equipment, operate by leveraging existing transportation networks through contractual agreements with other service providers.
+This type of carrier may partner with subcontractors, lease equipment, and configure custom warehousing needs to meet specific logistic requirements.
+The primary goal of non-asset-based carriers is to optimize the coordination and synchronization of transportation services.
 They aim to select the most suitable carriers for a specific shipment, negotiate competitive rates, and ensure that the goods are transported seamlessly from origin to destination.
-Like asset-based carriers, non-asset based carriers also focus on improving communication with customers to provide real-time updates and assistance throughout the transportation process.
-By relying on established networks, non-asset based carriers seek to reduce costs for their clients in terms of asset ownership and maintenance.
+Unlike their asset-owning counterparts, non-asset-based carriers offer a key advantage: flexibility.
+This flexibility allows them to tap into a network of various partners, connecting clients with the right partners who may be more tailored to perform the job than the team over at the asset-based carrier company.
+Like asset-based carriers, non-asset-based carriers also focus on improving communication with customers to provide real-time updates and assistance throughout the transportation process.
+By relying on established networks, non-asset-based carriers seek to reduce costs for their clients in terms of asset ownership and maintenance.
 They aim to maximize efficiency and minimize disruptions while offering flexible and scalable transportation solutions.
-Additionally, non-asset based carriers place importance on mitigating risks and preventing errors by proactively monitoring the movement of goods and addressing any potential issues promptly.
+Additionally, non-asset-based carriers place importance on mitigating risks and preventing errors by proactively monitoring the movement of goods and addressing any potential issues promptly.

 Key Decision Points